How to Disavow Bad Links

 Bing has a Disavowal Tool, Too

 To disavow links in Bing, you can do the same thing via Bing Webmaster Tools.
-Bing’s instructions are here.
+An article about how to do that is here.
 I’ve seen no sign of a similar tool from Yahoo, but that may be unnecessary as Yahoo and Bing share the same index.